 Providing indoor cats with a cat tower can help to keep them healthy and happy.
 Cats are climbers by nature, and indoor cat trees allow them to fulfill this natural tendency.
-Cats also feel safer when they're up high - an insecure cat in particular may greatly benefit from having a tree to climb and perch on.
+Cats also feel safer when they're up high - an insecure cat, in particular, may greatly benefit from having a tree to climb and perch on.

 This is an entire park for your cat.
 Your kitty will get all the exercise with this cat tree.
-There's multiple levels for your cat to leap on.
+There are multiple levels for your cat to leap on.
 Your cat will feel like a queen or king in this tree.
 I have to say, this is basically the Red Keep of cat trees.

-If you're a multi-cat household, here's a high quality tree for all of your cats to play and lounge on.
+If you're a multi-cat household, here's a high-quality tree for all of your cats to play and lounge on.
 Teach your fur babies that sharing is caring.
 There's a scratch post, cubby hole, and top perch for lounging.

 I'm sure you've figured it out by now that cats love their privacy.
 This modern cat tree has two cube caves for lounging.
 Perfect for those old or lazy cats that just want to chill.
 The cat beds in the cubbies are made out of memory foam.
 Someone's cat is about to be sleeping better than me.

 So, are you convinced that you need one of these awesome cat trees in your home?
 Great!
 Many of these classic cat trees are available to be ordered from Amazon, but if you're crafty, you can also put your artistic talents to work in designing and making cat furniture of your own.

 Make sure that whatever tree you use, it has a stable base and securely anchors to the ceiling or the wall for safety for them to use as a cat scratcher.